-Figure C.88: Upper boundary of entropy over LFSR loop in user space on ARMv6 rev 7 - without optimizations
+Figure F.88: Upper boundary of entropy over LFSR loop in user space on ARMv6 rev 7 - without optimizations

 Even though the Shannon Entropy would allow the CPU execution jitter to be used, the timer is too coarse and jent_entropy_init does not pass this CPU, because the timer is too coarse as it increments in steps of 1,000.
-As it is
+As it is visible in the graphs with the lower boundaries, the majority of entropy comes from two values for the time delta.

-C.38 IBM POWER7 with AIX 6.1
+F.38 IBM POWER7 with AIX 6.1